michaelpoluektov/tf-hybrid-pruning/README.md

 ### A note on model checkpoints

-I got an email today (24.06.2023) that I ran out of LFS storage, in case you're actually using this repository and need the checkpoints, feel free to email me and I'll think of something.
+I got an email today (24.06.2023) that I ran out of LFS bandwidth, in case you're actually using this repository and need the checkpoints, feel free to email me and I'll think of something.

 # tf-hybrid-pruning